 - Q fever

 Illnesses caused by toxins in the foods we eat include the following:

 - Ciguatera fish poisoning

 - Mushroom poisoning

 Some of these bacteria can stick around and take up residence in the gut long after the initial infection has passed.
-After you recover from the acute symptoms, if you still don’t feel quite right, make sure to get stool testing to check for pathogens or parasites.
+After you recover from the acute symptoms, if you still don’t feel quite right, make sure to get stool testing (I recommend the GI MAP which you can order here) to check for pathogens or parasites.
 Also consider breath testing for SIBO.
 Some 80 percent of SIBO cases are caused by food poisoning because the pathogens damage the migrating motor complex in the gut.

 All that said, no matter what type of food poisoning you have, there are immediate steps you can take to lessen the duration and feel better.